PhilippStahlbergGit/DAT251_project_library_app/README.md

+# Status
+This project will soon be under development again ...

 # Branching rules
 * __production__:
   The production ready branch, fixes and new versions should be properly explained and made clear.